People often ask "What is the probability that cryonics will work?"

-This failure mode can reasonably be ignored, as remaining cryopreserved for more than 6,000 years seems highly implausible.
+This failure mode can reasonably be ignored, as it seems unlikely that it will be necessary to remain cryopreserved for more than 6,000 years.

 Item 2, the failure to develop the required technology despite the passage of multiple centuries, seems unlikely.
 More specifically, published analyses strongly support the feasibility of both nanotechnology and nanomedicine.
 Given sufficient time and the non-collapse of civilization, they should both be developed.

 As nanotechnology, nanomedicine, and the ability to revive cryopreserved patients who have not suffered information-theoretic death are based on the foundation provided by our understanding of physical law, and as that understanding, as it applies to the physics and chemistry that is relevant to human biology, biochemistry and neuroscience is highly unlikely to change in any significant fashion, let alone change in a way that would undermine the feasibility of cryonics, we can reasonably conclude that the development of the relevant technologies is primarily a matter of time.
 There are no fundamental issues of physics that stand between us and the recovery of the information present in the cryopreserved brain of a patient who has not suffered information-theoretic death, and there are no fundamental issues of physics that prevent us from restoring the atoms in a cryopreserved human brain to an arrangement that corresponds to that person following their full and complete recovery.